CMU-07-120/intro-to-software-construction/homework2.md

 ## Assignment Review

 Because this is a new class, we are asking you to fill out a short survey to help us calibrate the homework.
-This survey is ungraded, but your input will be very valuable for us in improving the course both for this semester and for future years.
+This survey contents are ungraded, but will give a participation point for filling it out, and your input will be very valuable for us in improving the course both for this semester and for future years.
 [Fill out a short survey to help us improve the course!][survey]